Wusinho/Wusinho/README.md

 # <h1> Hello World! </h1>

 <div align='center' style="color:#A8D145">
-  <p> I am an experienced, <strong>software developer</strong> specializing in web development, particularly in Rails and React.
-With expertise in HTML5, CSS3/SCSS, JavaScript, React, Redux, and Ruby, I collaborate with diverse teams to deliver exceptional solutions.</p>
+  <p> I am an experienced, <strong>software developer</strong> specializing in <strong> web development</strong> , particularly in Rails and React.
+With expertise in <strong> HTML5, CSS3/SCSS, JavaScript, React, Redux, and Rails</strong>, I collaborate with diverse teams to deliver exceptional solutions.</p>
  <p>My full-stack web development experience allows me to create dynamic and interactive applications.
-I follow industry best practices, utilizing pair programming and gitflow to ensure timely project delivery. </p>
+I follow industry best practices, utilizing <strong>pair programming</strong> and <strong> gitflow</strong> to ensure timely project delivery. </p>
   <p> Continuous learning is my passion, as I actively seek knowledge and stay updated with the latest trends.
-I prioritize effective time management, open communication, and crafting engaging user experiences.</p>
+I prioritize effective <strong>time management</strong>, open communication, and crafting engaging user experiences.</p>
   <p>As a professional, I provide valuable code reviews and mentor junior developers.
 I thrive on challenges and contribute to team success. </p>
   <p>In summary, I bring extensive experience and a passion for web development with Rails and React.
 My technical skills and commitment to excellence enable me to deliver projects on time, staying ahead in the industry.
 I am an adaptable and collaborative team player, dedicated to creating remarkable applications. </p>
 </div>